apluslms/aplus-manual/m07_admin/02_settings.rst

 - *User results* is an exercise-oriented view.
 It shows each course module (usually a weekly chapter) separately and inside them, the submodules.
-  In addition to that, tt lists all the exercises on the course, and student's submission and highest score for each exercise.
+  In addition to that, it lists all the exercises on the course, and student's submissions and highest scores for each exercise.

 - *Table of contents* shows the same information, but without exercises.
-  Thus it is more compact.
-This is the same view than the `Course materials
+  Thus, it is more compact.
+This is the same view as the `Course materials
-  <toc/>`_ in the course menu.
+  <http://localhost:8000/def/current/toc/>`_ in the course menu.

 - *Link to last visited content* allows the student continue from the same content submodule they were viewing last time.